 We do this, of course, in a general way by all prayer: by spiritual reading, Lenten devotions, the Stations, the Rosary.
 But we enter into and respond to God's Plan most especially at Mass.
-And the Masses of Lent might be called our yearly "refresher course" in which we re-learn what God has done for us, what He asks of us, what He promises us.
+And the Masses of Lent might be called our yearly refresher course" in which we relearn what God has done for us, what He asks of us, what He promises us.

 God's Word in Holy Scripture is given to us by the Church in the Liturgy; and here we are taught not by abstract definitions but by vivid descriptions-histories, stories, pictures, images.
 As St. Thomas says, we men can make up and compose words to describe realities, but God can make real things and events describe the spiritual realities of our salvation in Christ.
-So, in the vast design of His merciful love, He carried out His great works for the Jewish people in the Old Testament in such a way that they describe for us the realities of our life in Christ now and hereafter.
-So, for example, His great deliverance of the Hebrews from their slavery in Egypt to become His own people, living under His commands and protection, is a description of our deliverance by Baptism from slavery to the powers of evil to begin our new life as members of God's people.
-His feeding of the Jews in the desert with manna from heaven shows us that He feeds us here and now with the true Bread from heaven, the Holy Eucharist, as we travel through the desert of this life to the Promised Land of heaven.
+So, in the vast design of His merciful love.
+He carried out His great works for the Jewish people in the Old Testament in such a way that they describe for us the realities of our life in Christ now and hereafter.
+For example, His great deliverance of the Hebrews from their slavery in Egypt to become His own people, living under His commands and protection, is a description of our deliverance by Baptism from slavery to the powers of evil to begin our new life as members of God's people.
+His feeding of the Jews in the desert with manna from heaven shows us that He feeds us here and now with the true Bread from heaven, the Holy Eucharist, as we travel through the desert of this life to the Promised Land of heaven

-In the same way, Our Lord worked His miracles not solely to prove the truth of His words and to do good to the people
+In the same way, Our Lord worked His miracles not solely to prove the truth of His words and to do good to the people He then helped.
+He did them also to teach us about the invisible miracles which He is performing every day for (Continued on page 18)